 When an emergency condition has been sensed by a relative high pedal force, the additional pedal force to cause full cycling of the ABS shall be reduced compared to the pedal force required without the BAS system in operation.

-Compliance with this requirement is demonstrated if the provisions of paragraphs 3.1. to 3.3. of this annex are met.
+Compliance with this requirement is demonstrated if the provisions of paragraphs 3.1. to 3.3. below are met.